FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 Firebase Authentication could care less, as long as the password is correct your user will be authenticated, with no background verification method utilized.

-## Good Bye Google Firebase Authentication
+## Goodbye Google Firebase Authentication

 In my opinion, the main difference between Google Firebase Authentication and FusionAuth is that FusionAuth offers you highly customized and secure solutions that scale in a